 The size of your sales ops team will depend on your business goals and how big your existing team is.
 You can have a sales operations team with dozens of employees, or just one person to oversee it all if you’re a small business.
 When growing out your sales ops team, consider building responsibilities around the roles below.

-• Vice president or director of sales operations: Leads the sales ops team and builds strategies to increase sales productivity.
+- Vice president or director of sales operations: Oversees the sales ops team and develops strategies to increase productivity

-• Sales operations manager: Leads by turning S&OP strategy into daily processes by creating a plan and building best practices for sales reps.
+- Sales operations manager: Translates S&OP strategy into daily processes, plans, and best practices for reps

-• Sales operations specialist: Works on coordinating, organizing, and supporting sales reps with resources like contracts, cross-departmental communication, and scheduling.
+- Sales operations specialist: Coordinates and supports reps with contracts, cross-department communication, and scheduling

-• Sales operations analyst: This role focuses on data and relies on software like CRMs to identify trends, forecast sales, and recommend improvements and automations.
+- Sales operations analyst: Analyzes data using CRM tools to identify trends, forecast sales, and recommend improvements

 Sales operations strategies: How to build a strong sales operations plan